xloyb/SocialPulse-React-Node.js-MySQL-Social-Media-App-Full-Stack-Social-Network-App-Open-Source/README.md

 ![Logo](https://mydevify.com/assets/index.494ac568.png)

-#### This GitHub open-source project isn't fully prepared for use yet; I'm still actively refining the code to enhance its functionality.
-Additionally, I'll be updating the MySQL database structure soon.
+#### ~~This GitHub open-source project isn't fully prepared for use yet; I'm still actively refining the code to enhance its functionality.
+Additionally, I'll be updating the MySQL database structure soon.~~

+#### Great news!
+This GitHub open-source project is now fully prepared for use.
+Dive in and explore its features!

 ## SocialPulse 2024 React Node.js MySQL Social Media App Open Source